-A Windows program called TiDir is available here (right click to save - 332kb) which can read both PC99 and Mess (0.97) TI emulated DSK formats, show TI Artist pictures, list basic programs and read DV80 text files, convert between the formats and allow file transfers between TI emulated disks.
+A Windows program called TiDir (v5.2) is available here (right click to save - 332kb) which can read both PC99 and Mess (0.97) TI emulated DSK formats, show TI Artist pictures, list basic programs and read DV80 text files, convert between the formats and allow file transfers between TI emulated disks.
 It will run in Linux using Wine.
-As Fred's web sites seem to have disappeared I have added the file here.
-If anyone has any copyright claims please let me know, from what I have available Fred released it for free.
-Older copies are available from whtech.com.
+As Fred's web sites disappeared for a while, I have added the file here.
+Fred released it for free - many thanks.
+Fred's TI Dir pagewith Vn 8.2c, now called Ti99Dir.
+8.2c has a fully working TI file on a disk rename capability.

 General comments